 We love these Cranberry BBQ Meatballs as an appetizer, but also just for dinner!
 The sauce pairs deliciously with white rice; just add a green salad or some steamed veggies and you have a complete meal!
 Coconut Rice would be amazing.

-Leftovers are delicious!
+Leftover meatballs are delicious!
 Store in an airtight container in the fridge for up to 4-5 days.
 Reheat in a saucepan on the stovetop or in the microwave.

 Can You Freeze BBQ Meatballs?

 These meatballs freeze beautifully.
 Store them in an airtight container for up to 6 months.
-To use, thaw in the fridge overnight and reheat on the stovetop until warmed through.
+To use, thaw in the refrigerator overnight and reheat on the stovetop until warmed through.
 If sauce seems thin, let simmer, uncovered and on low heat, until sauce is reduced and thick.

 Recipe Notes and Tips

-- If you make these BBQ meatballs in the crockpot using frozen, you may end up with a little extra liquid in the sauce.
+- The sauce is too thin – If you make these BBQ meatballs in the crockpot using frozen, you may end up with a little extra liquid in the sauce.
 If the sauce is too thin, make a cornstarch slurry with 1 tablespoon of cornstarch and 2 tablespoons of water, and stir it in.
 Cover and let cook for 30 minutes.

-- Choose your favorite BBQ sauce.
-I recommend a nice, spicy sauce but any style/flavor will work.
+- Choose your favorite BBQ sauce – I recommend a nice, spicy sauce but any style/flavor will work.